zahra-hed/netflix-clone-project/README.md

 # netflix-clone-project
-a clone of netflix' official website made by react.js
+a clone of netflix' official website made using react.js